Unity-Technologies/ml-agents/docs/Training-PPO.md

 fewer layers are likely to train faster and more efficiently.
 More layers may be necessary for more complex control problems.

 Typical range: `1` - `3`

+#### Hidden Units

+`hidden_units` correspond to how many units are in each fully connected layer of the neural network.
+For simple problems where the correct action is a straightforward combination of the observation inputs, this should be small.
+For problems where the action is a very complex interaction between the observation variables, this should be larger.

+Typical Range: `32` - `512`

 ### Training Statistics